tendermint/tendermint/docs/spec/consensus/fork-accountability.md

 ## Problem Statement

-Tendermint consensus guarantees the specifications
+Tendermint consensus guarantees the following specifications for all heights:
-* agreement
+* agreement -- no two full nodes decide differently.
-* validity, and
+* validity -- the decided block satisfies the predefined predicate *valid()*.
-* termination,
+* termination -- all correct full nodes eventually decide.

 if the
 faulty validators have at most 1/3 of voting power in the current validator set.
 In the case where this assumption